kiranbakale/AMI-Readme/docs/environment_provision.md

 For GCP, changing some settings such as `*_machine_type` on a started instance will require restarting it.

 As an additional level of resilience you can disable this behaviour by setting `allow_stopping_for_update` to `false` in the [module's environment config file](#configure-module-settings-environmenttf).
 Note though that when you wish to upgrade in the future you may need to re-enable this setting.

+##### Machine Secure Boot (GCP)

+Compute instances in GCP can be configured to run with [Secure Boot](https://cloud.google.com/security/shielded-cloud/shielded-vm#secure-boot).
+This feature is enabled by default and can be disabled by setting the variable `machine_secure_boot = false`.

+> Secure Boot helps ensure that the system only runs authentic software by verifying the digital signature of all boot components, and halting the boot process if signature verification fails.

+Secure boot can only be enabled for OS Images that support the `Shielded VM` feature.
+The default value for the variable `machine_image` contain the value of an image that supports this feature.
+If you plan on changing this, you can find which OS images on [Google's documentation]([GCP documentation](https://cloud.google.com/compute/docs/images/os-details#security-features)).

 ##### Configure network setup (GCP)